Singapore's first Premier League recruit sparks military service debate

-SINGAPORE (Reuters) - Singapore’s refusal to allow its first footballer signed to the English Premier League to defer compulsory military service has sparked a debate whether the rigidity of the country’s laws on conscription was stifling its youth from pursuing their dreams.
+SINGAPORE (Reuters) - Singapore’s refusal to allow its first footballer signed to the English Premier League to defer compulsory military service has sparked a debate over whether the rigidity of the country’s laws on conscription is stifling its youth from pursuing their dreams.

 Benjamin Davis, who is 17, has signed a two-year contract with newly promoted Fulham, the first player from the Southeast Asian nation, who are 169th in FIFA’s world rankings, to join an English top-flight club.